-The young people learn to better express themselves, build their confidence and develop soft skills, such as effective communication, presentation, decision-making, taking responsibility and making a commitment.
+Participants learn to better express themselves, build their confidence and develop soft skills, such as effective communication, presentation, decision-making, taking responsibility and making a commitment.

-Participants play an active role in having the ‘power to change’ negative outcomes in a safe environment, acting as observers and critical thinkers with their peers.
+They play an active role in having the ‘power to change’ negative outcomes in a safe environment, acting as observers and critical thinkers with their peers.
 Themes addressed in the sessions include bullying, online safety, friendships, identity and responsibilities.

 In the in 2020/2021 academic year, 151 young people attended from over 50 primary and secondary schools across Tower Hamlets.